CloudLabsAI-Azure/Cloud-Native-Application/labguide/gl-05-Updating-Apps&Managing-Load-Balancing.md

    cd Cloud-Native-Application/labfiles/src/ContosoTraders.Ui.Website
    ```

-1. Once you are in the correct directory, run the below command to create the new docker image that will have all the latest changes of the web application.
+1. Once you are in the correct directory, run the command below to create the new Docker image that will have all the latest changes of the web application.

    >**Note**: Observe that this time we are using "V1" tag for the image.